bsmith89/longev-mgen/doc/submission.md

 previously generated by Ormerod and colleagues [@Ormerod2016], all 98 _Muribaculaceae_ genome assemblies available from GenBank as of this work, and 5 reference genomes from other members of the order Bacteroidales.
-The resulting 16,859 clusters with more than on member contain 315,581 sequences (90%) and are referred to here as operational protein families (OPFs).
+The resulting 16,859 clusters with more than one member contain 315,581 sequences (90%) and are referred to here as operational protein families (OPFs).
 While a fraction of these clusters may be due to